This document gives high-level motivation on why people choose to adopt Dask.

 This is fueled both by computational libraries like Numpy, Pandas, and Scikit-Learn and by a wealth of libraries for visualization, interactive notebooks, collaboration, and so forth.

 However, these packages were not designed to scale beyond a single machine.
 Dask was developed to scale these packages and the surrounding ecosystem.
 It works with the existing Python ecosystem to scale it to multi-core machines and distributed clusters.

 Analysts often use tools like Pandas, Scikit-Learn, Numpy, and the rest of the Python ecosystem to analyze data on their personal computer.
 They like these tools because they are efficient, intuitive, and widely trusted.
 However, when they choose to apply their analyses to larger datasets, they find that these tools were not designed to scale beyond a single machine.
-Therefore, the analyst is forced to rewrite their computation using a more scalable tool, often in another language altogether.
+And so, the analyst rewrites their computation using a more scalable tool, often in another language altogether.
 This rewrite process slows down discovery and causes frustration.

-Dask provides ways to scale Pandas, Scikit-Learn, and Numpy workflows with minimal rewriting.
+Dask provides ways to scale Pandas, Scikit-Learn, and Numpy workflows more natively, with minimal rewriting.
 It integrates well with these tools so that it copies most of their API and uses their data structures internally.
-Moreover, Dask is co-developed with these libraries to ensure that they evolve consistently, minimizing friction caused from transitioning from workloads on a local laptop, to a multi-core workstation, and to a distributed cluster.
+Moreover, Dask is co-developed with these libraries to ensure that they evolve consistently, minimizing friction when transitioning from a local laptop, to a multi-core workstation, and then to a distributed cluster.
 Analysts familiar with Pandas/Scikit-Learn/Numpy will be immediately familiar with their Dask equivalents, and have much of their intuition carry over to a scalable context.

 As datasets and computations scale faster than CPUs and RAM, we need to find ways to scale our computations across multiple machines.
 This introduces many new concerns: